davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 sanidine with an age of 28.20 Ma.
 Non-radiogenic argon is assumed to have an atmospheric composition (\ce{$^{40}$Ar}/\ce{$^{39}$Ar} = 298.56) [@Cosca2011].

-Data for stepwise heating are presented in @tab:step_heating_table and shown graphically in @fig:step_heating.
+Data for stepwise heating are presented in @tbl:step_heating_table and shown graphically in @fig:step_heating.
 Our preferred age of 1.65±0.06 Ma is defined by the twelve intermediate out of fifteen heating steps, for which the